dhall-lang/dhall-lang/standard/binary.md

 ### Built-in constants

-All built-in constants (except boolean values) are encoded as a variable of the same name with an index of 0, which is equivalent to encoding them as a naked string matching their identifier.
+Encode all built-in constants (except boolean values) as free variables of the same name with an index of 0, which is equivalent to encoding them as a naked string matching their identifier.